📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Tart apricot crisp in a bowl.

-• Fruit Cobbler – The topping on a fruit cobbler is more of a buttery biscuit type – thicker stickier batter – or it can be a cake-like batter that is a bit thinner than biscuit batter, usually with some sort of milk or buttermilk added.
-Usually, it is poured or scooped out over the fruit, with a cobblestone look after it’s baked.
-On the top of the crust, a light sprinkling of sugar and cinnamon, or just sugar can be added.
+Fruit Cobbler – The topping on a fruit cobbler is more of a buttery biscuit type – thicker stickier batter – or it can be a cake-like batter that is a bit thinner than biscuit batter, usually with some sort of milk or buttermilk added.
+Usually, it is poured or scooped out over the fruit, and has a cobblestone look after it’s baked.
+On the top of the crust, a light sprinkling of sugar and cinnamon, or just sugar, can be added.

 Tart apricot crisp in a bowl.

-Sweet yet tart in every bite, this tart apricot crisp has lemon juice, vanilla extract, and cream cheese in the recipe.
-A crumbly topping baked to golden perfection finishes off this delicious dessert.
+Sweet, yet tart in every bite, this apricot crisp has lemon juice, vanilla extract, and cream cheese in the recipe.
+A crumbly topping baked to a golden perfection finishes off this delicious dessert.

 Cost $9